-The RCOG Covid guide for parents has some great advice for birth partners.
+Most units will still allow one birth partner to be present as long as they do not have Covid-19 The RCOG Covid guide for parents has some great advice for birth partners

 I have been booked in to have my babies early, is this still safe to do or should I wait until they are nearer to full term?

-What postnatal support is available in hospitals at the moment?
-I’m worried that I won’t be able to buy formula, is there any breastfeeding support available?
+What postnatal support is available in hospitals at the moment, is there any breastfeeding support available?

-There is likely to be less breast feeding support available in the hospital after birth.
-Twins trust has some really useful information to help you establish breast feeding on our website and also breast feeding peer supporters who can help you.
+There may be less breast feeding support available in the hospital after birth.
+Twins Trust has some really useful information to help you establish breastfeeding on our website and also breastfeeding peer supporters who can help you.
 It is also a good idea to have some formula milk in prior to the birth as a backup.

 Will I be able to stay with my babies after birth?